molgenis/VaSeBuilder/docs/parameters.md

 * __[-m D / --output-mode D] VaSeBuilder running in D-Mode:__
 * __[--suppress-conflit-check] Suppress checking for conflicts between variant contexts:__ Conflicts caused between two variant contexts from different samples that overlap are ignored.
 This option can be helpful when VaSeBuilder is run in P-mode.
 * __[--add-secondary-variants] Add secondary variants to VCF output file:__ If a variant excluded by filtering overlaps with an included variant, the excluded variant will still be written to the included variant VCF output file.
 This option can be helpful when the excluded variant is from the same sample as the included variant as the excluded variant is on the same set of reads.
 Variant callers will therefore most likely still call the excluded variant.
 This allows 'suprise' variants to show up.
-* __[-O / --output-type] Type of output file to write:__ Users can specify which type of output the validation set with exchanged reads and therefore spikedin variants should be.
+* __[-O / --output-type] Type of output file to write:__ Type of output the validation set with exchanged reads and therefore spikedin variants should be.
 These output types will be BAM ('B'), UBAM ('U') or a set of FASTQ files ('F').
 If not set, the default output type will be a BAM file.